 “This is the most competitive marketplace in the country,” Cohen said.
 “Administrative inefficiency would be a killer.
 We can’t be competitive if we don’t have a top-tier group of dedicated business and technology professionals.”

 Cohen and his team also played vital roles helping Weill Cornell Medicine withstand several external challenges, including extreme weather events that can threaten a medical facility’s efficiency and infrastructure.
-The institution remained largely unscathed from Superstorm Sandy in 2012 because of thoughtful planning from Engineering and Maintenance, Cohen said.
+The institution remained largely unscathed from Superstorm Sandy in 2012 because of thoughtful planning from Facilities Management and Campus Operations, Cohen said.
 The most recent obstacle came from the public health and economic emergencies wrought by the COVID-19 pandemic.

 “All of a sudden, instead of seeing 10,000 outpatients a day we were seeing 300 a day,” Cohen said.
 “Aside from the devastating human toll of the pandemic, we had to manage our expenses very, very carefully.”